A2-NieR/fullstack-open-vue/docs/0/part0a.md

 ### Course credits and certificate

-In the original course University of Helsinki provided the option to submit exercises and get a certificate after completing the course.
-Since this version is not by University of Helsinki, this option is not provided.
+In the original course University of Helsinki enabled students to submit exercises to their system and get a certificate upon completion of the course.
+Since this version is not maintained by University of Helsinki, this option is not provided.

 ### Before you start